MicrosoftDocs/cloud-adoption-framework/docs/ready/landing-zone/design-area/azure-billing-microsoft-entra-tenant.md

 ms.custom: think-tank, UpdateFrequency.5
 ---

-# Azure billing offers and Active Directory tenants
+# Azure billing offers and Microsoft Entra tenants

 This critical design area focuses on the two highest levels of alignment across all of your Azure deployments; your Azure billing offer and the association of that offer with a Microsoft Entra tenant.